Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Appendix

-This can be achieved by adding a correction term for stress and potential, $\psi^\sigma$ and $\psi^\epsilon$, respectively, to the output elastic potential of the KAN, $\psi^{\text{KAN}}$, i.e., $\psi = \psi^{\text{KAN}} + \psi^\sigma(J) + \psi^\epsilon$.
-These two terms are calculated dependent on the output elastic potential at the undeformed state.
+This can be achieved by adding a correction term for stress and potential, $\psi^\sigma$ and $\psi^\epsilon$, respectively, to the output free energy of the KAN, $\psi^{\text{KAN}}$, i.e., $\psi = \psi^{\text{KAN}} + \psi^\sigma(J) + \psi^\epsilon$.
+These two terms are calculated dependent on the output free energy at the undeformed state.
 For more detailed explanation, please refer to Appendix D in \citep{abdolazizi2025constitutive}.
 In our case, the derivatives of the modified invariants w.r.t. $\bar{\vec{C}}_e$ are zero at the undeformed state \citep{thakolkaran2025can}, i.e.,

 Therefore, the stress-free undeformed state is automatically ensured.
-The potential-free undeformed state is achieved by subtracting the output elastic potential evaluated at in the undeformed state,
+The potential-free undeformed state is achieved by subtracting the output free energy evaluated at in the undeformed state,